-Abstract: Reinforcement learning (RL) algorithms for real-world robotic applications need a data-efficient learning process and the ability to handle complex, unknown dynamical systems.
-These requirements are handled well by model-based and model-free RL approaches, respectively.
-In this work, we aim to combine the advantages of these two types of methods in a principled manner.
-By focusing on time varying linear-Gaussian policies, we enable a model-based algorithm based on the linear quadratic regulator (LQR) that can be integrated into the model-free framework of path integral policy improvement (PI2).
-We can further combine our method with guided policy search (GPS) to train arbitrary parameterized policies such as deep neural networks.
+Abstract: Reinforcement learning algorithms for real-world robotic applications must be able to handle complex, unknown dynamical systems while maintaining data-efficient learning.
+These requirements are handled well by model-free and model-based RL approaches, respectively.
+In this work, we aim to combine the advantages of these approaches.
+By focusing on time-varying linear-Gaussian policies, we enable a model-based algorithm based on the linear-quadratic regulator that can be integrated into the model-free framework of path integral policy improvement.
+We can further combine our method with guided policy search to train arbitrary parameterized policies such as deep neural networks.
 Our simulation and real-world experiments demonstrate that this method can solve challenging manipulation tasks with comparable or better performance than model-free methods while maintaining the sample efficiency of model-based methods.